Seven SMART ways to create added value with the learn/work environment Is the learn/work environment just a space with a…

 Modern accommodation is defined as much by digital and social space as the physical workplace.
 From a mainly left-brain approach to a more balanced left and right brain approach.
 To answer the main question: “Is the accommodation adequate, loved and in control?”
 What do you need as proof to answer this question with yes?

-Stay ahead of the game by reducing occupancy costs whilst at the same time providing accommodation solutions that resonate with the organisation’s broader strategy, objectives and optimize systems performance and human health & well-being.
+Stay ahead of the game by reducing occupancy costs whilst at the same time providing accommodation solutions that resonate with the organisation’s broader strategy, and objectives and optimize systems performance and human health & well-being.
+The constitution of the World Health Organization (1948) defines health as: “A state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity.”

-The environment (physical, digital, social) is a catalyst for people’s performance and therefore has a strategic impact.
+The environment (physical, digital, social) is a catalyst for people’s performance and well-being and therefore has a strategic impact.
 (René Stevens)

+Human beings are reactive and responsive living organisms that are in a dynamic relationship with the environment.
 The multi-faceted environment influences how you think and feel by entrainment.
-The human mind, emotions and body, Inner Environment, are not separate and distinct from their Outer Environment.
+The human mind, emotions and body, the Inner Environment, are not separate and distinct from their Outer Environment.
 Change in one area will cause ripples of change elsewhere, often in unexpected ways.

-The interaction and synergy between people and the physical, digital and social learn/work environment are intrinsically interconnected and form the backbone of Real Estate (RE), Facility Management (FM), Information Technology (IT) and Human Resources (HR).
+The interaction and synergy between people and the physical, digital and social learn/work environment are intrinsically interconnected and form the cornerstone of Real Estate (RE), Facility Management (FM), Information Technology (IT) and Human Resources (HR).
+All these disciplines are complementary and (should) serve each other for the best experience and balanced well-being of the users.
+Integrating these disciplines strategically will release the untapped potential for enhancing performance and well-being.
+It brings benefits but also a responsibility and accountability to the people involved in it.

 A more complex ecosystem embodies higher levels of coherent resonating vibrations (entrainment).
 Entrainment is the interaction/communication from one form of vibration to another.
-Entrainment is also relevant when your body, which reacts autonomically, synchronises with strong, external vibrations like rhythms, pulses or beats.
+Entrainment is also relevant when your body, which reacts autonomically, synchronises with strong, external vibrations like rhythms, pulses or beats created by the environment.

-We take pride in helping our clients reimagine the learn/work environment, using it differently and more intelligently, in a straightforward manner to enable and facilitate the delivery of key business outcomes and the health and well-being of the users.
-Whether that is in the traditional learn/workplace or in a hybrid mix, balancing the traditional school place with home and/or third places (public places between home and school).
+ATELIER V take pride in helping our clients reimagine the learn/work environment, using it differently and more intelligently, in a straightforward manner to enable and facilitate the delivery of key business outcomes and the health and well-being of the users.
+Whether that is in the traditional physical learn/workplace or in a hybrid mix (physical and digital), balancing the traditional school and workplace with home and/or third places (public places between home and school).

 Entrepreneurial opportunities are not only out there in the competitive landscape to be discovered but are also emerging through interaction with the learn/work environment.
 Taking collaboration and user experience to the next level.